mokdevel/DarcMods/DarcSpawner/README.md

 ```
 string comment : See General parameters
 bool showMarker : See Common parameters
-string markerType : Marker type of SCR_EMapMarkerType.
-DARC_MISSION by default.
-You could use for example PLACED_MILITARY or any of the other defined ones.
+string markerType : See Common parameters
-int markerIdx : The index of the icon in the map marker configuration (check in workbench).
+int markerIdx : See Common parameters
 array<EMapDescriptorType> locationTypes : See Location parameters
 array<string> containers : What container to spawn; cars, box, ..
 All of these will be spawned with spawnChance chance
 SDRC_Loot loot : Loot found in the mission.
+See Loot parameters
 ```

 ## Related documentation: